syncfusion-content/xamarin-docs/Xamarin/Scheduler/data-bindings.md

 ![spanning or multiday appointments in schedule Xamarin Forms](PopulatingAppointments_images/span.png)

 N>
-* In an all day panel of the day, week and work week views, the Span appointments are ordered and rendered based on the start date-time, followed by the time duration of the appointment and `IsSpanned `appointments respectively.
+* In an all day panel of the day, week and work week views, span and all day appointments are ordered and rendered based on the start date-time of appointment that consists time duration of an appointment, followed by `IsSpanned`, `IsAllDay`, appointments respectively.

 ## All Day Appointments
 All-Day appointment is an appointment which is scheduled for a whole day.
 It can be set by using `IsAllDay` property in the `ScheduleAppointment`.